msv-lab/llm-play/README.md

 Clustering can be performed for a subset of data:

     llm-play --cluster data/qwen2.5-7b-instruct_1.0/a/ \
-             --output clsuters \
+             --output clusters \
              --equivalence "$EQUIVALENCE"

-When using the filesystem tree format, the equivalence class identifiers will be added to end of output file names, after the underscore:
+When using the filesystem tree format, the equivalence class identifiers will be added to the end of output file names, after the underscore:

     clusters
     └── qwen2.5-7b-instruct_1.0